infokiller/i3-workspace-groups/README.md

 that you define.
 I find this tool useful for managing a large number of workspaces in i3.

+## Background

+I often find myself working with many i3 workspaces at once (7-8+), usually related to multiple projects/contexts (personal/work etc).
+This has caused me a few issues, for example:

+- Working with a set of workspaces of a given project/context, without being distracted by unrelated workspaces.
+- Reusing the same workspace number in multiple projects/contexts.
+For example, I have two different emails for personal and work stuff, and I want `Super+1` to always switch to the workspace with the email client relevant to my current context.
+- Finding a free workspace for a new window (that can also be reached with my keybindings)

+This has lead me to create the https://github.com/infokiller/i3-workspace-groups project, which enables you to define and manage groups of workspaces, each with their own "namespace", and switch between them.

 ## Overview

 The main operations that the CLI tool `i3-workspace-groups` supports are: